Orlando Gibbons: Birthplace and background

 Orlando Gibbons was born in Oxford.
-Until the early 20th century he was believed to have been born in Cambridge.
+Until the early 20th century, he was believed to have been born in Cambridge.
 (Note: See early accounts in Hawkins (1853), Fétis (1866), Maitland (1889) and Bridge (1920) for instance, where Gibbons is said to be born in Cambridge without noting any doubt.)
 This was accepted as fact by his contemporaries, stated in multiple early biographies and even recorded on his memorial monument in Canterbury Cathedral, erected soon after his death.
 It is even possible that Gibbons himself thought that he was born in Cambridge, since he spent most of his life there and only the first four to five years of his life in Oxford.
 Matters are made more confusing as his father had lived in Cambridge for at least ten years before the birth of Gibbons.
 Therefore, even though 17th-century biographer Anthony Wood discovered a record of an "Orlando Gibbons" being baptised in St Martin's Church, Oxford, it was assumed that Gibbons was born in Cambridge but baptized in Oxford.
 Modern historians have proved the claim that he was born in Cambridge to be incorrect.
 Not only was the baptismal record shown to be authentic, but it was discovered that Orlando's parents both resided in Oxford at the time of his birth, confirming that Orlando was born in Oxford and baptized at St. Martin's, Oxford.

 The Gibbons family can be traced back to Richard Gibbons (d.
 1577), (Note: Thewlis (1940) first brought Richard's existence to the attention of scholars.
 Harley (1999) noted that Richard is assumed to be a descendent of the Gibbons family, as no surviving Oxford records list any other freeman of the time whose surname was Gibbons.
 Harley (1999) nevertheless characterises the connection as "fairly certain".) who was a glover active in Oxford; by 1549/50 he became a hanaster.
 Richard's son William was probably born in 1540 and at some point married Mary, whose maiden name is unknown.
 By 1567, William became wait at Cambridge by 1567.
 From 1580 to 1588 he lived in Oxford, where he was a city councillor and head of the town waits there.

 Early life

 While in Oxford, William and Mary had Orlando as probably the seventh of nine surviving children.
 (Note: The birthdates of two of his sisters, Thomasine and Elizabeth, are uncertain leading to the possibility of Gibbons being the eighth or youngest surviving sibling.
 Their first child, Richard, died as an infant.)
 There is no surviving record of the date of his birth, but he is recorded as being baptised at St. Martin's on Christmas Day 1583.
 It would be consistent with the normal practice of the time that Gibbons was born no more than a week before his baptism.
-Gibbons's father had previously lived in Cambridge where he was also the head of the town waits and around 1588, when Orlando was 4–5 years old, the Gibbons family moved back to Cambridge and William resumed his previous post there.
+Gibbons's father had previously lived in Cambridge where he was also the head of the town waits and around 1588, when Orlando was four or five years old, the Gibbons family moved back to Cambridge and William resumed his previous post there.